 At The Royal Veterinary College we have established a national canine diabetes register.
 This includes a database of clinical information and an archive of residual samples.
-This diabetic register should allow us to progress our understanding of the causes of this disease.
+This diabetic register is used as part of ongoing research into the causes of this disease.

 Evaluation of Novel Biomarkers for Response to Treatment and Outcome in Dogs with Immune-Mediated Haemolytic Anaemia

 We are conducting a prospective study to try to identify novel markers of disease activity that can predict response to treatment and likelihood of developing side effects related to immunosuppressive medications.